-2 Technical Director, Bridge and Structures R&D, Federal Highway Administration, McLean, Virginia agencies practice bridge management, there is still significant room for improvement in the information and data upon which the bridge management systems are based, and on the results and decision-making that occurs based on the output of these systems.
+&lt;sup>1 Technical Director, Bridge and Structures R&D, Federal Highway Administration, McLean, Virginia concrete and self-consolidating concrete, fiber-reinforced polymer composites, and new alloys for rebar), and our long-term experience with the performance of these materials is quite limited.
+As a result, although many transportation agencies practice bridge management, there is still significant room for improvement in the information and data upon which the bridge management systems are based, and on the results and decision-making that occurs based on the output of these systems.

-3 Research Program Manager, Office of Infrastructure R&D, Federal Highway Administration, McLean, Virginia
+&lt;sup>2 Research Structural Engineer, Federal Highway Administration, McLean, Virginia

-4 Senior Research Structural Engineer, Federal Highway Administration, McLean, Virginia
+&lt;sup>3 Research Program Manager, Federal Highway Administration, McLean, Virginia